Cybso/check_poodle/README.md

 check\_poodle
 ============

-Nagios/Icinga Plugin that checks for SSLv3 support
+Nagios/Icinga Plugin that checks for SSLv2 and SSLv3 support

-Uses OpenSSL s\_client to perform support checks for SSLv3 or STARTTLS/SSLv3 on various services.
+Uses OpenSSL s\_client to perform support checks for SSLv2 and SSLv3 or STARTTLS/SSLv2, SSLv3 on various services.

 Installation
 ------------